Saghia/To-Do-App/README.md

-# TO-DO APP CHALLENGE 24H
+# TODO-LIST APP CHALLENGE 24H
 if you like it leave a star!